GLOBAL MARKETS-World equities fall, U.S. Treasury yields rise after hawkish Fed

 Oil prices fell as an increase in U.S. interest rates pushed up the dollar and heightened fears of a global recession that would crimp fuel demand.

-(Reporting by Chibuike Oguh in New York; Editing by William Maclean and Chizu Nomiyama)
+(Reporting by Chibuike Oguh in New York; Editing by Chizu Nomiyama and William Maclean)

 ((Chibuike.Oguh@thomsonreuters.com; +332-219-1834; Reuters Messaging: chibuike.oguh.thomsonreuters.com@reuters.net))